 The ballpark's most noticeable feature, however, is the great expanse of foul territory.
-It is there as a result of the Coliseum's football configuration, in which the end zones reside in the bullpen areas (football configuation link: ).
+It is there as a result of the Coliseum's football configuration, in which the end zones reside in the bullpen areas (football configuration link: ).
 In the early days, very few players complained about the foul areas; mostly, they were upset with the shoddy groundskeeping.

 By the late 1970s, most of the stars of the championship teams had departed, leaving the roster depleted and consisting of over-the-hill veterans and unproven youngsters.
 From 1977 to 1979, the A's won 186 games and dropped 299.
 Attendance was lagging.
 The stadium had become nothing more then a cavern of gray concrete and inept baseball, with a scoreboard that often didn't work.
 It quickly became known as "The Mausoleum."

-Two things happened in the early 1980s: on November 3, 1980, Finley sold the club to native San Franciscan Walter A. Haas, and he, along with his son Wally and Roy Eisenhardt, the new team president, began to give the organization a facelift.
-A year later, the Raiders moved to Los Angeles, leaving the Athletics as the Coliseum's sole tennant.
+Two things happened in the early 1980s: on November 3, 1980, Finley sold the club to native San Franciscan Walter A. Haas, and he, along with his son Wally and Roy Eisenhardt, the new team president, began to give the organization a face-lift.
+A year later, the Raiders moved to Los Angeles, leaving the Athletics as the Coliseum's sole tenant.
 Over the next several years, not only did the A's improve, so did the ballpark's appearance.
 In 1987, the Coliseum was the backdrop for the All-Star Game.
 By this time, it had become one of the most beautiful venues in baseball: well-manicured grass, colorful advertisements which covered up the gray concrete, a brand new DiamondVision screen, and a rabid fan base brought around by a crop of new superstars, including Mark McGwire, Jose Canseco, Carney Lansford, Dave Stewart and Dennis Eckersley.
 As a result, the A's had returned to contender status.
 In a five-year span, they won four division titles, made three World Series appearances, winning one - in 1989 an A's four-game sweep over the cross-bay San Francisco Giants in an earthquake-marred Fall Classic.

 The renovations also had an effect on the outfield dimensions.
 It is currently still 330' down the lines and 400' to straight-away center, but the distances in between changed.
 Straight-away left and right field is 367', and both power alleys are 388'.

-The A's have succeeded in drawing over 2 million fans per season for five straight years, but options are being explored for a new ballpark, spearheaded by new owner Lewis Wolff, who bought the team from Steven Schott.
+In the late 2000s, the A's succeeded in drawing over 2 million fans per season for five straight years, but options were being explored for a new ballpark, spearheaded by new owner Lewis Wolff, who bought the team from Steven Schott.
 Wolff had originally been brought on by the A's in 2003 as Vice President of Venue Development, but in 2005, he pooled resources with Gap founder John Fisher to purchase the club.

 On June 16, 2013, the Coliseum made the news when a sewer blockage flooded part of the field and both clubhouses.
 The A's and visiting Seattle Mariners were forced to share the Raiders' changing room to get ready for the next day's game.
 It was not the first such incident to occur at the aging facility, and owner Wolff used the occasion to reiterate the need for a modern ballpark in order to guarantee the A's future in Oakland, pointing out that the team was not in charge of maintenance, a responsibility of the city of Oakland and Alameda County, who had failed to live up to their responsibilities, particularly with the city facing a fiscal crunch.
 Another big sewage flood took place on September 21st, following heavy rains in Oakland.
-After the season, with the Athletics needing to negotiate a new lease on the aging facility, there was speculation in the media that they could decided to bolt altogether and share AT&T Park with the San Francisco Giants instead.
+After the season, with the Athletics needing to negotiate a new lease on the aging facility, there was speculation in the media that they could decide to bolt altogether and share AT&T Park with the San Francisco Giants instead.
 However, owner Wolff immediately discounted those rumors, saying the A's were "looking forward to another great season" at the Coliseum.